piroor/popupalt/migration-story.md

       ]
     }

-At the previous step I separated the main script to [a frame script](https://github.com/piroor/popupalt/blob/ec119f8b56fb5b9680030ab1f25f5ff3f170dfbe/content/content-utils.js) and [a loader for it.](https://github.com/piroor/popupalt/blob/ec119f8b56fb5b9680030ab1f25f5ff3f170dfbe/modules/popupalt.js)
+At the previous step I separated the main script to [a frame script](https://github.com/piroor/popupalt/blob/ec119f8b56fb5b9680030ab1f25f5ff3f170dfbe/content/content-utils.js) and [a loader for it](https://github.com/piroor/popupalt/blob/ec119f8b56fb5b9680030ab1f25f5ff3f170dfbe/modules/popupalt.js).
 On the other hand, `manifest.json` can have some manifest keys to describe how scripts are loaded.
 It means that I don't need to put my custom loaders in the package anymore.
-Actually, a script for any web page can be loaded with the `content_scripts` rule in the above sample.
+Actually, a script for any webpage can be loaded with the `content_scripts` rule in the above sample.
+See [the spec of `content_scripts`](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/manifest.json/content_scripts) for more details.

 So finally only 3 files were left.
 Before: